-This recipe for Sea Palm Strudel comes courtesy of Ravens, the longstanding vegan restaurant outsourced by the extraordinary organic gardens at the Stanford Inn in Mendocino California.
+This recipe for Sea Palm Strudel comes courtesy of Ravens, the longstanding vegan restaurant in Mendicino, where wild sea vegetables are still foraged from the rocky coast.

 4 oz sea palm, soaked for 5 minutes in enough warm water to cover

 4 cups water